A Guide to Senior Safety—Simple Solutions for Risks at Home

 With the proper safety precautions and help in place, many seniors can enjoy life at home without the risks of household hazards.

-Learn more about how Seniors At Home can help, or call us any time for a free assessment at 415-449-3700.
+Learn more about how Seniors At Home can help, or call us any time for a consultation at 415-449-3700.

 Seniors At Home is a division of Jewish Family and Children’s Services, a trusted nonprofit institution that has been providing care since 1850.
 Our services are funded by fees and by donations for those who cannot afford the full cost of care for these critical services.